-On the Node Details page shown in Section 5.2.1, click on Voice Gateway (VGW) and Codecs and then under Voice Codecs section.
+On the Node Details page shown in Section 5.2.1, click on Voice Gateway (VGW) and Codecs then select the Voice Codecs section as shown below.

-The Bell system supports G.711/time 20ms with Voice Activity Detection (VAD) checkbox unchecked.
+The Cogeco system supports G.711/time 20ms with Voice Activity Detection (VAD) checkbox unchecked.
 Ensure Codec G.729 is unchecked.
-Click Save.
+Then click Save button.

-Synchronize the new configuration (please refer to Section 5.2.4).
+Synchronize the new configuration (please refer to Section 5.2.4 for steps).